 Some of the benefits of starting children’s dentistry visits early include:

-If you’re a parent, you want to make sure your child’s smile develops properly -- and regular visits to your dentist are a crucial component of good oral health that lasts.
+If you’re a parent, you want to make sure your child’s smile develops properly -- and regular visits to your children's dentist are a crucial component of good oral health that lasts.
 Has your baby had their first dental visit?
 If not, it’s time to schedule one!
 We invite you to contact us with questions, or you can always request an appointment online.